Alexandria-Ransom/Amazon_Keywords/README.md

-### Attributes: For each keyword the attritube we will using to analyze each search term is
+### Tabular Data Attributes: For each keyword the attritube we will using to analyze each search term is
 * Product Name: The individual name under the keyword of the product
 * Brand: Individual Product brand for the keyword
 * Monthly Sales: 30 unit sales estimate